zowe/zowe-explorer-vscode/README.md

 You can now use the extension.

-For more information on how to run tests for the extension, see [Developer's ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/main/docs/README-Developer.md).
+For more information on how to run tests for the extension, see [Developer Setup](https://github.com/zowe/vscode-extension-for-zowe/wiki/Developer-Setup).

 ## Available Documentation